HaakonWiland/Notes/Networking/Link Layer - Layer 2.md

 - In this example, we router already has the MAC of B, so the router can easily make the new frame

 ![[Pasted image 20250313092652.png]]

+Summarized:
+- If A wants to send B a datagram, and B is on another subnet, A cannot send the datagram directly to B.
+- Instead A has to send the datagram to the router.
+- To send the datagram to the router, A has to know the MAC of the router(Use ARP to find it, if A has not cached it)
+- A build a ethernet frame with destination IP of B, and the MAC address of the router.
+- Now the router can send the datagram to B (It need to know Bs MAC, can ARP to find it, if it is not cached)

 #### Ethernet: